michikono/typescript-ionic-seed/README.md

 This is a seed for an Ionic/TypeScript setup.
 Features of this project:

-* Unlike most other seeds, this one also includes test examples files
-* Everything uses source maps so failing tests and broken code will show you the .ts file that is causing it
+* All Angular/Ionic code using TypeScript
 * Ready to go for use in Ionic
 * Gulp instead of Grunt (some may debate this choice)
-* Examples of how to export Angular classes in TypeScript
-* Uses hand-written TypeScript `.d.ts` files (in `src/definitions`) as well as `tsd` files
+* Examples hand-written TypeScript `.d.ts` files (in `src/definitions`) as well as `tsd` files
 * Angular portion of project is using the feature pattern where files are organized by feature instead of type (this is considered a best-practice)
 * The convention used for $scope variable assignment prevents primitives from being assigned (this avoids many bugs; see http://zcourts.com/2013/05/31/angularjs-if-you-dont-have-a-dot-youre-doing-it-wrong/)
-* JSHint ready to go
+* `tslint` installed and runs on each TypeScript compilation!
-* A comprehensive `.gitignore`
+* Comprehensive `.gitignore` and `.jshintrc`
-* Uses `gulp-notify` for errors
+* Uses notifications for most errors
+* Unlike most other seeds, this one also includes test examples files
+* Everything uses source maps so failing tests and broken code will show you the `.ts` file that is causing it

 Setup
 =====